The Top 10 Must See Waterfalls In Iceland

 Pouring over red and black humbug-striped cliffs on the very brink of the Highlands, Hengifoss has the same sense of majesty as Angel Falls in Venezuela – a long, narrow plume of water trailing from a remote plateau.
 The steady climb to its base passes a second, smaller cascade – Litlanesfoss – squeezed between striking outcrops of columnar basalt similar to those found at Svartifoss (see no.4).
 Two waterfalls for the price of one.

-Falling for Hengifoss: 14-night Highlands and Lowlands self-drive holiday
+See it for yourself on our 14-night Highlands and Lowlands self-drive holiday

 6. Dettifoss: Jokulsa a Fjollum River, Northeast Iceland